Policy Number: 201

 “Key employee” includes but is not limited to an owner, manager, director, board member or advisory board member.

-The OTM coordinates and assists in securing available protection for Board and university owned intellectual property and pursues development and commercialization of such intellectual property.
+The OTM coordinates and assists in securing available protection for Board and university owned intellectual property and pursues development and commercialization of such intellectual property as appropriate.
 Such efforts are provided by either an OTM staff, through a related foundation or entity, or through other means.

 A. Reporting Intellectual Property